csulbying/angular-book/ch02/ch02-the-shell-component.md

 The first line imports `Component` class defined in an Angular package `@angular/core`.

 The `@Component({...})` has a special prefix `@` before the class name.
-It means that the class is a decorator.
+It means that the class is a decorator function.
 Decorator is a language feature in TypeScript.
 A decorator is used to provide metadata to other classes/functions/properties.
 As shown above, its parameters provide the `selector`, `templateUrl` and `styleUrls` to the `AppComponent`.

 The `selector` specifies the html tag for this component to be used.
-Because this is the root component, it is used in the `src/index.html`.
+Because this is the shell component, it is used in the `src/index.html`.
 It is not a suprise that the `src/index.html` file only has the `app-root` element in its `<body>` element:

 ```html
 <body>